 EDUCATE INSIGHT for Grades K-2 measures the newly emerging critical thinking habits of mind and critical thinking skills that are nurtured and strengthened in young children learning at grade levels K-2.
-The assessments in the EDUCATE INSIGHT K-12 series is the instrument of choice for developmental assessment of individual students because they enable teachers and parents to identify areas of strength and areas for additional growth.
+The assessments in the EDUCATE INSIGHT K-12 series are the instruments of choice for developmental assessment of individual students because they enable teachers and parents to identify areas of strength and areas for additional growth.
 Group reports by grade level, school site, or district provide data useful for curriculum development and project evaluation purposes.
 These assessments are used by teachers, program development offices, private and public schools and school districts, governmental agencies, home school organizations, K-12 education consultants, and researchers.

 Population: EDUCATE INSIGHT for Grades K-2 is calibrated for children (regardless of their chronological age) who are learning at grade levels K through 2.

 Administration: Read aloud to children in an educational setting.
 Children record their responses on paper testing booklets by circling their answer choices.
-Teachers or aides then quickly and easily enter the child’s responses for immediate scoring our user-friendly online assessment interface.
+Teachers or aides then quickly and easily enter the child’s responses for immediate scoring using our user-friendly online assessment interface.

 Support Materials: EDUCATE INSIGHT User Manual includes all needed information for the administration and interpretation of individual and group scores.
 A separate EDUCATE INSIGHT Debrief Document, which client may elect to provide to the persons who are assessed, is available at no additional charge.